neurite/debian-setup/docs/0202-cleanup.md

 ### Package Source File

 Edit package sources `sudo vi /etc/apt/sources.list`.
-Since we are not using iso images any more for updates, comment out the line that starts with `deb cdrom:[Debian GNU/Linux ...`.
+Since we are not using the USB disk any more for updates, comment out the line that starts with `deb cdrom:[Debian GNU/Linux ...`.

 ### Upgrade Kernel via Backports (optional)